lizmat/raku-all-modules/drforr/perl6-readline/README.md

 	sudo apt-get install libreadline5
 ```

-* Using panda (a module management tool bundled with Rakudo Star):
+* Using zef (a module management tool bundled with Rakudo Star):

 ```
-    panda update && panda install Readline
+    zef update && zef install Readline
 ```

-* Using ufo (a project Makefile creation script bundled with Rakudo Star) and make:
+Or alternatively installing it from a checkout of this repo with zef:

 ```
-    ufo
-    make
-    make test
-    make install
+    zef install .
 ```

 ## Testing